parsa-i/nano-aha-moment/README.md

 ## File Descriptions
 - `nano_r1.ipynb` is the interactive single file jupyter notebook with tutorial.
 - `nano_r1_script.py` is also just the `nano_r1.ipynb` but for convenience of running with python.
-- [🤗 McGill-NLP/nano-aha-moment-3b](https://huggingface.co/McGill-NLP/nano-aha-moment-3b): The HF model trained using the above script.
+- [🤗 McGill-NLP/nano-aha-moment-3b](https://huggingface.co/McGill-NLP/nano-aha-moment-3b): The HF model trained using the above script (About 60\% on CountDown Task)

 ## Setup Instructions